-As part of our continued efforts to conform with the latest industry-wide best practices in Internet security, over the coming months we will be phasing out support for the TLS 1.0 encryption protocol.
+As part of our continued efforts to conform with the latest industry-wide best practices in Internet security, we no longer support TLS 1.0 encryption protocol.
+Huddle only supports TLS 1.2.

 To ensure that your users can continue to access Huddle via a browser, our desktop applications or through any 3rd party integrations you may be using, please review the following information: